 Now, set a reminder on your phone or add a note to your calendar about this box.
 30 days from now, you’re going to retrieve the box and open it.
 But before you do, ask yourself: do you even remember what’s in this box?
 Do you miss anything from it?

 You’ve now gone a month without those items.
 Do you really need them?
-Do a mini-sort, moving things to donate, sell, repair.
+Do a mini-sort, moving things out to donate, sell, or repair.

 Welcome to your new, uncluttered space

 Your bonus step is to do a deep cleaning while everything is in order.
 Think about how good it feels to have everything organized and in its place.
 Maybe you have a little extra cash in your pocket, too.

 I recommend using this system regularly because clutter is bound to crop up again and again.
 I suggest once per month or once a quarter.

 Do you use a different method for decluttering?
 I’d love to hear your ideas in the comments.